evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-3.md

 The Soviets are not what they seem, and I had to make... make sure they didn't find anything here.
 You need to leave.
 Go home.
 If you get involved with this, you will be in more danger than you can imagine.
 Find a way home, get out of here, and never speak of this to anyone.

-The PROFESSOR lowers his weapon, and heads Northeast, to the Staging Grounds.
+The PROFESSOR lowers his weapon, and heads northeast, to the Staging Grounds.
 The STUDENTS hear the sound of a jeep being started, and wheels turning in the dirt.
-The PROFESSOR drives down the North road, and is gone.
+The PROFESSOR drives down the north road, and is gone.
 ~~~

-That night, after the fire has been stopped, they see strange lights on the horizon.
-They find strange auras in the sky near the ruins,
-which appear to be forming the strange glyph they found in the notes.

 Not wanting to lose the Professor, the PCs take another jeep, and follow him.

-[^note]:
-    Further examination of his notebook reveals a Tendril-Like Glyph.
-    The notes are slightly helpful, but now they need to learn more.